mdn/content/files/en-us/learn/tools_and_testing/understanding_client-side_tools/package_management/index.md

 Although the list grows by the month, there are three main offerings for tools that generate bundles from our source code: Webpack, [Rollup](https://rollupjs.org/guide/en/), and Parcel.
 There will be more available than this, but these are popular ones:

 - The RollUp tool offers tree shaking and code splitting as its core features.
-- Webpack requires some configuration (though “some” might be understating the complexity of some developers' Webpack configurations).
+- Webpack requires some configuration (though "some" might be understating the complexity of some developers' Webpack configurations).
 - In the case of Parcel (prior to Parcel version 2), there's a special flag required — `--experimental-scope-hoisting` — which will tree shake while building.

 Let's stick with Parcel for now, given that we've already got it installed.
 Try running the following command: